IIIF/api/source/presentation/4.0/model.md

 For the IIIF Image API Selector class however, the value of `format` is the parameter to use in the Image API URL construction, and thus to request a jpeg image, the value would be `jpg` instead.

-The value _MUST_ be a string, and _SHOULD_ either be a valid media type or an image extension format valid for the IIIF Image Api.
+The value _MUST_ be a string, and _SHOULD_ either be a valid media type or an image extension format valid for the IIIF Image API.

  * A content resource _SHOULD_ have the `format` property.<br/>
    Clients _MAY_ render the `format` of any content resource.